tracek/audio-explorer/README.md

 #### Pre-alpha

 The app is a work in progress, a pre-alpha.
 There are a number of features coming and some of the existing, including user workflow, will change.
 Once the audio embedding problem is better understood, I plan to hide or remove many of the algorithm-tweaking options, so the user should not ponder whether to use 256 or 512 FFT size.
+Good number of things can be done to improve User Experience.

 #### Why build it?